tingerrr/hydra/doc/chapters/2-guide/2-features.typ

   caption: [An example document showing `book: false` (left) and `book: true` (right).], )

-This may produce unexpected results with Hydra is used outside the header and the text direction where it is used is different to where its anchor (see @anchor) is placed.
+This may produce unexpected results with HYDRA is used outside the header and the text direction where it is used is different to where its anchor (see @anchor) is placed.
 This can be prevented by explicitly setting its `binding` and `dir` arguments.

 = Anchoring <anchor>
-To use Hydra outside of the header, an anchor must be placed to get the correct active elements.
+To use HYDRA outside of the header, an anchor must be placed to get the correct active elements.
-Hydra will always use the last anchor it finds to search, it doesn't have to be inside the header, but should generally be, otherwise the behavior may be unexpected.
+HYDRA will always use the last anchor it finds to search, it doesn't have to be inside the header, but should generally be, otherwise the behavior may be unexpected.

 ```typst
 #import "@preview/hydra:{{VERSION}}": hydra, anchor